Rivadavia-class battleship: Specifications

 Full ammunition loads were 1,440 rounds for the 12-inch guns (120 per gun), 3,600 rounds for the 6-inch (300), 5,600 rounds for the 4-inch (350), and 16 torpedoes manufactured by Whitehead.
-To assist the main battery with targeting during a battle, the two ships were equipped with two Barr & Stroud rangefinders that were located above the conning towers.
+To assist the main battery with targeting during a battle, the two ships were equipped with two rangefinders from Barr & Stroud, located above the conning towers.

 Rivadavia and Moreno used Brown–Curtis geared steam turbines, powered by 18 Babcock & Wilcox boilers and connected to three propellers.
 With a total output of about 40000 shp, the ships were designed to travel at a maximum speed of 22.5 kn and may have been capable of slightly more.
 At speeds of 11 to 15 kn, their endurance ranged from 11000 to 7000 nmi, respectively.
-Their fuel was a coal–oil mix and the ships carried 3900 LT of the former and 590 LT of the latter.
+Their fuel was a coal and oil mix and the ships carried 3900 LT of the former and 590 LT of the latter.

 Typical of American-designed dreadnoughts at the time, the Rivadavia class included substantial armor protection.
 A 12 in belt was fitted amidships, covering 5 ft above and 6 ft below the designed waterline, gradually decreasing towards the bow and stern to 5 in and 4 in, respectively.
 The gun turrets received heavy armor, including 12 in on the front, 9 in on the sides, 9.5 in on the back, and 4 in on the top.
 Deck armor consisted of .5 in medium steel and 2 in nickel steel.